Closed Loop Pressure Control Devices for Aerospace Industry

 How many times can you take off, reach altitude and pressurize a cabin, then go back to sea level before you see some sort of fuselage fatigue anomalies?

 If an aircraft manufacturer has to do this testing real time using real fuel, the expense is tremendous.
-Now, with our products, the fatigue testing can be done by pressure testing the cabin electronically.
+With our products, the fatigue testing can be done by pressure testing the cabin electronically.
 This means a simulation opportunity that is extremely cost effective, but better than a computer simulation in that it simulates actual conditions.

 Oxygen Mask Testing